Leanne-Annable/README-Generator/README.md

   ## Contributing

-   Pull the repo and do a merge request.
+  To contribute to this project, you can Pull the repo and do a merge request.

   ## Tests

-  to test this project you can type into the command line: npm test
+  To test this project you can type into the command line: npm test

   ## Credits

-  my tutors and classmates
+  I used the information from our previous lessons in class and w3schools for assistance with switch functions <br>

   ## Questions